adbt-lang/adbt/README.md

 ## 📌 Motivation

 Ad-blocking filters have always been a valuable tool to improve web browsing experiences but creating and maintaining them often poses challenges.
 The existing methods can be cumbersome, leading to repetitive tasks and difficult-to-manage source code.
-Recognizing this issue, I embarked on a project to develop a custom language, file format, parser and a Visual Studio Code extension tailored specifically as Adblock templates.
+Recognizing this issue, I, [Igor Dimitrijević](https://github.com/igorskyflyer), embarked on a project to develop a custom language, file format, parser, compiler and a Visual Studio Code extension tailored specifically for working with Adblock filter files using templates.
 My motivation is to offer filter lists creators and maintainers a more straightforward and efficient way to craft filter lists.

 By using `ADBT`, maintainers will be able to incorporate multiple rules into different output filter lists, have the versioning of filter lists done automatically for them, include both internal and exported comments, organize filter lists and filter rules.